lab11/socitrack/software/firmware/src/external/nandlog/DESIGN.md

 impractical to stage on hardware.

 ## Deliberate omissions

-**Record framing.** The log stores pages, not records.
-Adding an explicit length field would let a generic reader walk records without knowing the application's types, at a cost of about one byte per record — 11–17% on the payloads this was built for.
-Worth revisiting; not free.

 **Wear levelling.** The head sweeps forward and wraps.
 For a log that fills over weeks that is enough, and anything cleverer would need a mapping table, which is the FTL this exists to avoid.